 2. Apply online through the DSS Online Services* website and submit all supporting documentation.

-3. Check your LMU lion email address for DSS updates.
+1. Check your email often for updates.